TaftersS/vpxinstaller/Readme.md

 - Place table files in the game's tables directory.
 PinMAME roms can be added by manually creating the subdirectory.
     `/home/deck/VPinballX/tables/pinmame/roms`

-- Tables can be launched individually from the terminal, or by adding the target to Steam.
+- Tables can now be launched individually from the terminal, or by adding the target to Steam.
 To select from an index, use vpxtool instead.
     `VPinballX_GL -play "tables/[name]"`